 Alternatively you could consider a more formal debt solution.
 If you are a home owner you might want to consider and IVA.
 However where you have no assets bankruptcy could be a cheaper and simpler option.

-Struggling with company debt after liquidation.
-Give us a call (0800 180 8440) or complete the form below to speak to one of our experts.
+Have you become personally liable for company debt?
+Give us a call (0800 180 8440) or complete the form below for more advice.